9aia/thal/CONTRIBUTING.md

 > [!NOTE]
 > This is the recommended way to join a codeshare, but you will have to have the repository cloned locally.

+> [!WARNING]
+> Remember to set `dev.thal.9aia.com:3000` as a secure origin in `chrome://flags/#unsafely-treat-insecure-origin-as-secure` when joining the codeshare.
+Without this, you will not be able to authenticate to the application.

 To join a codeshare, you need to run the following command:

 ```bash